akhealth/EIS-Modernization/technical-prototyping-ffm-automated-registration.md

 ## Risks

+The list of risks below should be considered preliminary.
+Refinement of the items listed below, and newly identified risks may be added as work on this procurement progresses.

 | Description  | Criticality (1 - 5)* | Status  |
 |---|---|---|
 | Accessing and modifying existing batch jobs that move applications received from the FFM through the ARIES system  | 5  | Not yet started  |